ravachol/kew/README.md

 ## Usage

 Run kew.
-It will first help you set the path to your music folder, then show you that folders contents.
+It will first help you set the path to your music folder, then show you that folder's contents.

 kew can also be told to play a certain music from the command line.
 It automatically creates a playlist based on a partial name of a track or directory: